Sharpening Part 2 – The Journey

 Structure and Components of Japanese Chisels

-The design of Japanese chisels is a little more complicated than their Western counterparts, and for good reasons, but the basic components are generally the same.
+The design of Japanese chisels are significantly more sophisticated in design than their Western counterparts, and for good reasons, but the basic components are generally the same.
 So let us examine the similarities and differences.

 Blade and Neck Construction